Hyperlite Mountain Gear Elevate 22 Review

 Before Elevate 22, my two go-to daypacks were the Osprey Talon 11 and the Big Agnes Ditch Rider 32, the Ditch Rider being my most-used of the two.

 Both are great packs in their own right, and I liked each of them for different reasons.
-But switching to the Elevate 22 made one thing immediately clear: nothing compares to it in weight and weather protection.
+But switching to the Elevate 22 made one thing immediately clear: nothing else compares in weight and weather protection.

 The Talon 11 and Ditch Rider 32 are both nylon with DWR treatments, functional, but DWR wets out eventually.
 Dyneema doesn’t.
-The Hyperlite Mountain Gear Elevate 22 genuinely walks like a dry bag on trail, and once you experience that, it’s hard to go back.
+The Hyperlite Mountain Gear Elevate 22 is so waterproof that it basically functions like a dry bag on trail, and once you experience that, it’s hard to go back.

 That said, there is one thing I genuinely miss from both the Talon 11 and the Ditch Rider 32: a small front zip pocket.
 It’s a simple feature, and yes, it adds weight, but it’s incredibly handy for small items you want easily accessible.
 It’s a trade-off I’ve accepted with the Elevate 22’s minimalist design, but worth mentioning if you rely on that kind of quick-access organization.